Subterranean termites in the

 First things first.
 If you are seeing tiny light brown pellets sifting from a wall, overhead wooden member or

-gathering in small piles around window or doors, you are not dealing with subterranean termites, but instead are
+gathering in small piles around windows or doors, you are not dealing with subterranean termites, but instead may

-dealing with drywood termites.
+be experiencing an occurrence of drywood termites.
 If so, please refer to the drywood termite page of this site.
-Having said that,
+Here

-subterranean termites are the most destructive termite in New Mexico (possibly due to the sheer numbers that make
+in New Mexico, the subterranean termite is the most destructive termite you'll encounter (possibly due to the sheer

-up an average colony).
-Unlike Drywood termites (which can have upwards of a few thousand members per colony),
+numbers that make up an average colony).
+Unlike Drywood termites (which can have upwards of a few thousand

 Moisture sources for termites in your home- Subterranean termites require moisture to survive or thrive in an